Annual Writing Awards

 The June Roth Article Award is offered every year.
 For 2017, eligible articles must have been published in 2016.

 The June Roth Book Award typically is presented every three years.
 It will next be given in 2019 for a book published in 2016, 2017, or 2018.

 ASJA members consider the following four awards to be very special indeed.
 None are necessarily given each year, although they may be.
 The Awards Committee chairs receive nominations for the first three awards listed.
-The First Amendment Committee, chaired by Sally Wendkos Olds, receives nominations for the Conscience in Media Award, and the committee may itself make nominations by majority vote.
+The First Amendment Committee, chaired by Sally Wendkos Olds, receives nominations for the Conscience in Media / Open Book Awards, and the committee may itself make nominations by majority vote.
 The final decision on all four awards is made by ASJA's Board of Directors.

 Founders Award for Career Achievement